Mandatory Meal Plan Academic Year 2021-2022

 By purchasing a Meal Plan, you acknowledge having read, understood and agreed to abide by these Student Meal Plan Terms and Conditions.

 Allergies and Special Dietary Needs

-Prior to making the decision to live on campus on a Meal Plan, it is strongly advised that students with allergies and/or food intolerances consult the on-site dietitian.
-This consultation should include:
+Prior to making the decision to live on campus on a Meal Plan, it is strongly advised that students with allergies and/or food intolerances consult with our registered dietitian at email@example.com .
+This consultation will include: